HD 203857

 HD 203857 is a double star in the constellation Cygnus.
 It is near the lower limit of visibility to the naked eye, having a combined apparent visual magnitude of 6.46.
-The distance to the primary component is approsimatly 1,230 light years based on parallax, and it has an absolute magnitude of −0.75.
+The distance to the primary component is approximately 1,223 light years based on parallax, and it has an absolute magnitude of −0.75.
 The star is drifting closer to the Sun with a radial velocity of −6.3 km/s.
 It has a stellar classification of K5 and is known to be evolved.
-The star likely hosts an extrasolar planet, though yet unconfirmed.
+The star likely hosts an extrasolar planet, though not yet confirmed.

 HD 203857 is listed in the Washington Double Star Catalogue as having five visual companions.
 It is separated by six arc-minutes from HD 203784, an F-type subgiant, though it is likely they are actually not gravitationally–bound.
 HD 203784 is thought to be closer to us and less luminous than HD 203857.
 There are also fainter stars at 23 " and 178 ".
 HD 203784 has a 13th-magnitude star and a 14th-magnitude star within 20 ".